 (B) Target high-cost, high-use structures.
-The director shall establish and maintain criteria designed to target energy efficiency and weatherization services to high-cost, high-use structures, provided that such criteria may allow flexibility to perform cost-effective energy efficiency and weatherization services for residences of PIPP customers and customers then eligible to participate in the PIPP program even though such residences may not be the highest cost or highest use structures.
+The director shall establish and maintain criteria designed to target energy efficiency and weatherization services to high-cost, high-use structures, provided that such criteria may allow flexibility to perform cost-effective energy efficiency and weatherization services for residences of PIPP Plus customers and customers then eligible to participate in the PIPP Plus program even though such residences may not be the highest cost or highest use structures.
 Such criteria may include, among others identified by the director from time to time:

 (2) to make a funding contribution toward the cost of the energy efficiency and weatherization service where such services are likely to enhance the value of the rental property.
 Replacement of consumables (e.g., light bulbs and furnace filters) and tenant-owned appliances shall not require landlord approval or a funding contribution from the landlord.
 The director may authorize service providers to solicit and obtain landlord approval and funding contributions to be applied against the cost of the energy efficiency and weatherization measures provided.
-A funding contribution will not be required from an individual owner of a rental property who is himself or herself eligible to participate in the PIPP program.
+A funding contribution will not be required from an individual owner of a rental property who is himself or herself eligible to participate in the PIPP Plus program.
 The amount of any funding contribution received by a service provider from an owner of rental property for energy efficiency and weatherization measures will be offset dollar-for-dollar from the amount to be paid by the department to the service provider for such measures.

 (4) cooperate fully in an evaluation of such service provider's services through an objective third-party review, which may include an on-site evaluation, collection and analysis of pre- and post-service energy usage, and an analysis of bill payment behavior.
-The director may modify the standards for authorized service providers from time to time, and the current standards for authorized service providers shall be made available upon request to the office of community services and posted on the website of the department of development.
+The director may modify the standards for authorized service providers from time to time, and the current standards for authorized service providers shall be made available upon request to the office of community assistance and posted on the website of the development services agency.

 (E) Evaluation of program effectiveness.
 The director shall periodically review and analyze data collected from authorized service providers and otherwise in connection with low-income customer assistance programs to evaluate the results of energy efficiency and weatherization services.
-In particular, the director shall determine whether such data provide evidence of reduced energy consumption by households receiving such services and reduced costs of electric service provided to PIPP customers.
+In particular, the director shall determine whether such data provides evidence of reduced energy consumption by households receiving such services and reduced costs of electric service provided to PIPP Plus customers.

 (F) Consumer education.
 To the extent practicable within the resources available from the fund for consumer education, the director will establish and maintain a consumer education program covering energy efficiency, energy conservation, demand reduction, and such other subject matter as the director determines relevant and useful for customers eligible to participate in low-income customer assistance programs, including such materials as electric distribution utilities may provide for distribution to their respective customers about energy efficiency, energy conservation, and demand reduction programs the electric distribution utility offers.